btcpayserver/btcpayserver-doc/docs/ElectrumPersonalServer.md

 ```

 3. WAIT for your Bitcoin full node and EPS server to fully sync:
-You can check the status of bitcoin core sync by going to your domain for BTCPay server, and it will show you on the front page.
+You can check the status of bitcoin core sync by going to your domain for BTCPay Server, and it will show you on the front page.
 Or, you can check from the command line as well, using these commands:
 `docker logs btcpayserver_bitcoind` - this will show you the bitcoin core blockchain sync status (and ALL other info about your node, including any errors)
 `docker logs generated_electrum_ps_1` - this will show you the EPS sync status.
 Note: EPS will NOT start syncing until bitcoin full node has finished syncing, you will see errors until that is finished and these can be ignored.